The Bible is the Infallible, Inerrant, Word of God

-We all believe with the heart and confess with the mouth that there is one only simple and spiritual Being, which we call God; and that He is eternal, incomprehensible, invisible, immutable, infnite, almighty, perfectly wise, just, good, and the overﬂowing fountain of all good.
+We all believe with the heart and confess openly there is one only simple and spiritual Being, which we call God; and that He is eternal, incomprehensible, invisible, immutable, infinite, almighty, perfectly wise, just, good, and the overﬂowing fountain of all good.

 THE WRITTEN WORD OF GOD

-We confess that this Word of God was not sent nor delivered by the will of man, but that holy men of God spoke as they were moved by the Holy Spirit, as the Apostle Peter says (2 Pet.
-1:21); and that afterwards God, from a special care which He has for us and our salvation, commanded His servants, the prophets and apostles, to commit His revealed word to writing; and He Himself wrote with His own finger the two tables of the law.
-Therefore we call such writings holy and divine Scriptures.
+We confess that the Word of God was not sent, delivered or contrived by the will of man, but that holy men of God spoke as they were moved by the Holy Spirit, as the Apostle Peter says (2 Pet.
+1:21); and since then God, from a special care which He has for us and our salvation, commanded His servants, the prophets and apostles, to commit His revealed word to writing; and He Himself wrote with His own finger the two tables of the law.
+Therefore we call such writings Holy and Divine Scriptures.